kkrismer/idr2d/README.md

 BiocManager::install("idr2d")
 ```

 R 3.6 (or higher) is required.
-Additionally, the 64-bit version of Python 3.5 (or higher) and the Python package [hic-straw](https://pypi.org/project/hic-straw/) are required for HiC analysis from *.hic* files.
+Additionally, the 64-bit version of Python 3.5 (or higher) and the Python package [hic-straw](https://pypi.org/project/hic-straw/) are required for Hi-C analysis from Juicer *.hic* files.

 ## Usage